 You and I agreed that in order to more closely reflect the actual shape of your individual mismatched foot-profiles, the finished sandals would look different off your feet.
 But if you would like the straps to look the same, or I should say be a mirror-image of each other, just pull the long one (the tail, which you will be shortening throughout the life of the sandal) out of a slot in the arch strap, through the ring, and copy the other sandal when you reassemble it.
 You should have no trouble dissembling the design: it was my plan to have them be owner-friendly, because inevitably the slim straps break or get chewed-through by a pet, and when I send a replacement you will be able to easily thread the new one in the old one's place.
 In fact if you keep paying such close attention to them, you will be making your own next pair!

-Of course, this is all moot with the destruction of the tropical forests and fouling of the air by industry and the inexorable march of patriarchy and dominance of Ma Nature and the melting polar ice and lousy mail service.
+Of course, this is all moot compared to ongoing destruction of the tropical rain forests and fouling of the air by industry and the inexorable march of patriarchy and dominance of Ma Nature and the melting polar ice and lousy mail service.

 But let's continue to refine this one small part of a crumbling civilization since we can do so little about the rest of it.